How High Blood Pressure Affects Life Insurance: What You Should Know

 In some cases, you can readings in the 150/100 range and still get approved…you’ll receive a table-rated offer.

-If you’re looking to qualify for the best life insurance policies and rates, here’s where you’ll need to be with blood pressure.
-Most life insurance companies average your past two years and paramed exam results.
+If you’re looking to qualify for the best life insurance policies and rates, here’s a breakdown by life insurance company.
+Most insurers average your past two years and the paramed exam results.

 CompanyBest Rate2nd Best